 - The combined 5-year BS/MS degree in Actuarial Science, only available to UCSB undergraduates in the Actuarial major.

-In order to ensure breadth in the course of study, the Department of Statistics and Applied Probability has set up area requirements in the disciplines of applied statistics, mathematical statistics, and probability.
+In order to ensure breadth in the course of study, the Department of Statistics and Applied Probability has set up area requirements in the disciplines of applied statistics, data science, mathematical statistics, and probability.
 Students may also choose to satisfy a pure mathematics area requirement offered by the Department of Mathematics.
 The area requirements vary for each degree, concentration, and emphasis.
 Each area requirement consists of two parts:

 - Completion of the designated one-year gradute sequence with a minimum grade of "B" or better in each class